kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-12.md

       Correct answer: C
     </details>

-18. A company wants to migrate its applications to a VPC on AWS These applications will need to access on-premises resources.
+18. A company wants to migrate its applications to a VPC on AWS.
+These applications will need to access on-premises resources.
 What combination of actions will enable the company to accomplish this goals?
 (Select TWO)
-    - A. Use the AWS Service Catalog to identify a list of on-premises resources that can be migrated
+    - A. Use the AWS Service Catalog to identify a list of on-premises resources that can be migrated.
-    - B. Build a VPN connection between an on-premises device and a virtual private gateway in the new VPC
+    - B. Build a VPN connection between an on-premises device and a virtual private gateway in the new VPC.
-    - C. Use Amazon Athena to query data from the on-premises database servers
+    - C. Use Amazon Athena to query data from the on-premises database servers.
-    - D. Connect the company’s on-premises data center to AWS using AWS Direct Connect
+    - D. Connect the company’s on-premises data center to AWS using AWS Direct Connect.
-    - E. Leverage Amazon CloudFront to restrict access to static web content provided through the company’s on-premises web servers
+    - E. Leverage Amazon CloudFront to restrict access to static web content provided through the company’s on-premises web servers.

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B, D